jackcannon/swiss-ak/README.md

 safe.arrOf.prop(input: (string | number)[], fallback: string | number, fallbackArr: (string | number)[], arrMinLength: number, arrMaxLength: number): (string | number)[]
 ```

-Process an array of arrays, ensuring that they are safe to use.
+Process an array of values that can be used as properties (string or number), ensuring that they are safe to use.

 ```typescript
 safe.arrOf.prop([['foo'], ['bar']]); // [ '', '' ]